Crabbox docs

 })

-An SSH lease backend should return a complete LeaseTarget:
+An SSH lease backend returns a complete LeaseTarget:

 type LeaseTarget struct {